 - 1. Verify that your system is properly configured.
-Consult the release notes and installation notes that came with your software package for more information.

-- 2. Install the following software.

-- Xilinx Development System

-- Exemplar Leonardo Spectrum

-- Model Technology ModelSim EE

-- 3. When you finish the installation, verify that the setup file or the .cshrc file contains variables similar to the following.
+Consult the release notes and installation notes that came with your software package for more information. - 2.
+Install the following software. - Xilinx Development System 2.1i - Exemplar Leonardo Spectrum 1998.2e - Model Technology ModelSim EE 5.2 or later, Model Technology PE 5.2 or later - 3.
+When you finish the installation, verify that the setup file or the .cshrc file contains variables similar to the following.